wqking/metapp/doc/tutorial/tutorial_callable.md

 }
 ```

-We also support default arguments myDefaultArgsFunc is the function we are going to invoke with default arguments.
+We also support default arguments
+myDefaultArgsFunc is the function we are going to invoke with default arguments
 The C++ function doesn't need to have default argument.

 ```c++
 std::string myDefaultArgsFunc(const int a, const bool b, const std::string & c)